Contact Information Telephone: (61 8) 6304 2794, Email: email@example.com, Campus: Joondalup, Room: JO2.361B

 - 2010 - Vice-Chancellor's Award for Excellence in Teaching (Sessional).

-Denise has facilitated in Human Resource Management, Organisational Behaviour and Management in the tertiary sector in both the UK and Australia for over ten years.
+Denise has facilitated in Human Resource Management, Organisational Behaviour and Management in the tertiary sector in both the UK and Australia for approximately fifteen years.
 Prior to this, she worked in a number of roles, predominantly in Human Resources, in the UK financial and manufacturing sectors before running her own business in the tourism industry.

-She maintains links with industry through her membership of the Australian and New Zealand Academy of Management, Australian Collaborative Network and liaising with stakeholders on the development and assessment of graduate employability.
-Her research interests lie in enhancing graduate employability through WIL opportunities and employability skill and career management development.
+She maintains links with industry through her membership of the Australian and New Zealand Academy of Management, Australian Collaborative Education Network and liaising with local employers in the coordination of work placements and internships.
+Her research interests lie in enhancing graduate employability through WIL opportunities, employability skill development and career management learning.
 She is also interested in the relationship between graduate employability and employment outcomes and best practice in graduate recruitment and selection to alleviate documented skill gaps.

 Research areas and interests